-How will the registry help if my child/dependent adult goes missing?
+How will the registry help if my vulnerable person goes missing?

 The registry provides the Police Services with information that would assist in identifying and locating a vulnerable person that may have gone missing.
 The VPR will offer assistance to anyone who is vulnerable or at risk in a crisis or emergency situation.
 This would include individuals who are at risk of wandering, in need of medical assistance in a natural disaster/power outage or any other crisis that may pose a risk to their wellbeing.
 If the registrant is found wandering and is incapable of communicating his or her name to an officer, the registry will be used to identify the individual more quickly.
 The Police Services will use the contact information to connect with parents/guardians.

 Is there any other way that information contained on the registry could be used?

 While the registry is intended to assist a vulnerable person in a crisis or when their safety is compromised, a local Police Officer may access this information for any reason, including when responding to a complaint or conducting an investigation.

 The Community groups associated with the Vulnerable Persons are provided a list of emails to facilitate the annual reminder process but have no access to the registry.
 They are integral to community awareness and informing families of the VPR.